The Magellanic Cloud: Censorship and criticisms

 When the novel was first published, parts of it were censored by the Communist authorities.
 Lem denounced the censored version, calling it too optimistic about Communism.
+Specifically, he banned the translation of the novel into Japanese.
 A complete version was published in the 1990s in post-Communist Poland.

 Because at the time of writing cybernetics was a banned "bourgeois pseudoscience", Lem invented the term mechaneurystyka ("mechanheuristics").